Thinkr3/cse15l-lab-reports/lab3/lab3.md

 # Lab 3 - More about Less 💸

 ## Interesting Command Line Arguments for `less` 📚 ##
+Note to grader I forgot to read the instructions and now have 2 of my own examples alongside the 2 actual required examples.
 ---
 ### Line Number `-N` Poetry 🔢###